2023 Best Natural Resources & Conservation Schools in the Southeast Region

 After completing their degree, natural resources and conservation graduates from NC State carry an average student debtload of $22,854.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $254.

 You’ll be in good company if you decide to attend Virginia Tech.
 It ranked #5 on our 2023 Best Natural Resources & Conservation Schools in the Southeast Region list.
-Located in the city of Blacksburg, Virginia Tech is a public college with a fairly large student population.
+Located in the city of Blacksburg, Virginia Tech is a public college with a very large student population.

 The average amount in student loans that natural resources and conservation majors at Virginia Tech take out is $24,083.

 Emory University landed the #6 spot in the 2023 rankings for the best natural resources and conservation programs.
-Emory is a fairly large private not-for-profit school located in the large city of Atlanta.
+Emory is a large private not-for-profit school located in the large city of Atlanta.

 While working on their degree, natural resources and conservation majors at Emory accumulate an average of around $19,000 in student debt.